LibaanHuboo/Csv-MySQL/README.md

 Setup:

-- Create tables in localhost following the same format of: billing.fulfilment_default_price_lists (remove id), billing.shipping_service_codes, billing.regions,billing.shipping_service_codes.
+- Create tables in localhost following the same format of: billing.fulfilment_default_price_lists (remove id), billing.shipping_service_codes, billing.regions,billing.shipping_service_codes, billing.container_type_codes

 - Use DDL in table inspector if need be to create the tables.
 To insert into fulfilment_default_price_lists the other tables are needed due to foregin key checks.